-The origins of the term are not entirely clear, but the Investopedia website claims that both bull and bear markets are named after the way in which each animal attacks.
+The origins of the term are not entirely clear, but bull and bear markets could be named after the way in which each animal attacks.
 The bull will typically drive its horns up into the air, while a bear will swipe its pawns downward upon its prey.
-The investment news website Qwoter says the term "bull" came into usage in the early 18th century when it referred to a speculative purchase of a stock on the expectation that it would rise.
+The term "bull" came into usage in the early 18th century when it referred to a speculative purchase of a stock on the expectation that it would rise.

 Causes of a Bull Market